nlf/dhyve/README.md

 An NFS share is created on your host to expose the `/Users` directory to the vm network as well.
 It will *only* allow connections from the dhyve vm, so should be reasonably secure.

+If you need to access the virtual machine directly, an entry will be added to `/etc/hosts` with the name `dhyve.vm`.
+In addition to that, a configuration section will be added to `~/.ssh/config` so that you can use `ssh dhyve.vm`.

 See `dhyve help` for more usage information.